Alabama: State government

-The foundational document for Alabama's government is the Alabama Constitution, the current one having been adopted in 2022.
+The foundational document for Alabama's government is the Alabama Constitution, the current constitution was adopted in 2022.
 The former Alabama constitution adopted in 1901 was, with over 850 amendments and almost 87,000 words, by some accounts the world's longest constitution and roughly forty times the length of the United States Constitution.

-There has been a significant movement to rewrite and modernize Alabama's constitution.
-Critics have argued that Alabama's constitution maintains highly centralized power with the state legislature, leaving practically no power in local hands.
-Most counties do not have home rule.
-Any policy changes proposed in different areas of the state must be approved by the entire Alabama legislature and, frequently, by state referendum.
+There was a significant movement to rewrite and modernize Alabama's constitution.
+Critics argued that Alabama's constitution maintained highly centralized power with the state legislature, leaving practically no power in local hands; most counties did not (and still do not) have home rule, therefore, any policy changes proposed in different areas of the state had to be approved by the entire Alabama legislature and, frequently, by state referendum.
 The former constitution was particularly criticized for its complexity and length intentionally codifying segregation and racism.

 The Heflin-Torbert Judicial Building in Montgomery.
 It houses the Supreme Court of Alabama, Alabama Court of Civil Appeals, and Alabama Court of Criminal Appeals.

 Alabama's government is divided into three coequal branches.
 The legislative branch is the Alabama Legislature, a bicameral assembly composed of the Alabama House of Representatives, with 105 members, and the Alabama Senate, with 35 members.
 The Legislature is responsible for writing, debating, passing, or defeating state legislation.
 The Republican Party currently holds a majority in both houses of the Legislature.
 The Legislature has the power to override a gubernatorial veto by a simple majority (most state Legislatures require a two-thirds majority to override a veto).

 Until 1964, the state elected state senators on a geographic basis by county, with one per county.
 It had not redistricted congressional districts since passage of its constitution in 1901; as a result, urbanized areas were grossly underrepresented.
 It had not changed legislative districts to reflect the decennial censuses, either.
 In Reynolds v.
 Sims (1964), the U.S. Supreme Court implemented the principle of "one man, one vote", ruling that congressional districts had to be reapportioned based on censuses (as the state already included in its constitution but had not implemented.)
 Further, the court ruled that both houses of bicameral state legislatures had to be apportioned by population, as there was no constitutional basis for states to have geographically based systems.

 At that time, Alabama and many other states had to change their legislative districting, as many across the country had systems that underrepresented urban areas and districts.
 This had caused decades of underinvestment in such areas.
 For instance, Birmingham and Jefferson County taxes had supplied one-third of the state budget, but Jefferson County received only 1/67th of state services in funding.
 Through the legislative delegations, the Alabama legislature kept control of county governments.

-Republican Kay Ivey is the governor of Alabama as of 2025.